Spring Festival holiday set to fuel economic rebound as cultural, tourism demands soar

 The city has made a remarkable impact on the tourism market during this year's ice and snow season, thanks to its rich resources, warm hospitality and extensive visibility on social media.

-According to a new report by the online travel platform Trip, travel bookings to the city for the Spring Festival holiday have soared by over 14 times year on year.
+According to a new report by the online travel platform Ctrip, travel bookings to the city for the Spring Festival holiday have soared by over 14 times year on year.

 "During this snowy season, the city offers a combination of culinary delights and scenic beauty to both the locals and tourists alike," said Wang Hongxin, head of the cultural, radio, television and tourism department of Harbin.